Read this article in our brand new Speed Reading Mode

 At Articulate we strive to be an approachable, responsive and ‘no drama’ happy company, which often equates to being honest to the point of transparency with our clients.
 This is why our project management process is totally open.

 We work collaboratively and write in pairs, but we are also a virtual company so it’s important we keep everyone in the loop about what we’re doing and when.
 Transparency makes sense to us.

 By transparency we mean using open book project management so everything within a project is available and viewable for everyone, colleagues and clients alike.
+As a business that specialises in working from home, this matters!
 Here’s how we do it.

 We manage all our projects using Basecamp.
 It suits our remote work style and we can invite clients onto our projects too, so they can see our progress for themselves.